IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 If all pods for CP4WAIOps are up and running, you can login to CP4WAIOps UI as follows:

-- Login to OCP UI, click the drop down menu on top right.
+Login to Red Hat OpenShift Console, click the drop down menu on top right.

 ![w](images/ocp-hub.png)

-- Click the link to `IBM Cloud Pak for Administration` and login via `OpenShift authentication`.
+Click the link to `IBM Cloud Pak for Administration` and login via `OpenShift authentication`.

 ![w](images/cpk-hub.png)

-- Login to `IBM Cloud Pak for Administration` and click the drop down menu on top right, then select `IBM Automation (cp4waiops)`.
+Login to `IBM Cloud Pak for Administration` and click the drop down menu on top right, then select `IBM Automation (cp4waiops)`.

 ![w](images/cpk-hub-ui.png)

-- Login via `OpenShift authentication` to CP4WAIOps UI.
+Login to CP4WAIOps UI via `OpenShift authentication`.

 ![w](images/cp4waiops.png)

-- You will be navigated to CP4WAIOps UI!
+You will be navigated to CP4WAIOps UI.

 ![w](images/cp4waiops-ui.png)